istng/portfolio/README.md

 # Personal Web Portfolio

-This is a personal web portfolio made with Vue.js to show case my shorts and edited videos.
-It was also a way to learn and apply my knwoledge of JavaScript, Vue.js and design and CSS.
+This is a personal web portfolio made with Vue.js to showcase my shorts and edited videos.
+It was also a way to learn and apply my knwoledge of JavaScript, Vue.js, design and CSS.

 ## Built Look